 There are few industries more dangerous for workers than construction.
 According to the Occupational Safety and Health Administration (OSHA), accidents on construction sites in 2014 caused hundreds of thousands of injuries – 874 of which were fatal.
 When a construction worker is injured on the job they can pursue Workers’ Compensation benefits during their recovery.
 The award of such benefits will often be closely contested by insurers and employers, however.
+Do not face you injury claim alone.
+Let our Philadelphia construction accident lawyers help you.

 Because the Workers’ Compensation claims process can be complex, requiring the compilation of extensive documentation of injuries and adherence to strict timelines, it is imperative that an injured employee carefully and methodically make their case for entitlement to benefits.
 Depending on the nature and severity of an injury, some employees may be unaware of – or unable to adhere to – the requirements.
 A Philadelphia Workers’ Compensation lawyer can help.
-By working closely with clients, treating physicians, employers and their insurers, a qualified Workers’ Compensation attorney can ensure that adequate benefits are paid, in a timely fashion.
+By working closely with clients, treating physicians, employers and their insurers, a qualified Pennsylvania Workers’ Compensation Attorney can ensure that adequate benefits are paid, in a timely fashion.

 Certain Injuries, Accidents are Common Within the Construction Industry